 - Volume and Surface Area of Solids

 We believe that students experience academic and social success by developing skills that promote their social and emotional well-being.
 Our middle school Classroom Advisory Program is focused on character education and social emotional learning.
 We believe it is critically important for students to engage in specifically designed lessons focusing on topics such as ethical choices and dilemmas, maintaining convictions in the face of peer pressure and adversity, appreciating individuality, managing anxiety and stress, making wise and informed choices regarding friendship conflicts, celebrating differences, and other similar topics.
 Students engage in group-oriented activities to foster the development of these skills.
-Sixth grade topics include:
+Seventh grade topics include:

 - Self-image and self-improvement